-Feds: Philadelphia DA too easy on gunman who shot merchant
+Feds: Philadelphia DA too easy on man convicted in shooting

-PHILADELPHIA (AP) - Federal prosecutors say the Philadelphia district attorney’s office went too easy on a gunman who shot and nearly killed a store owner.
+PHILADELPHIA (AP) - The Philadelphia district attorney’s office went too easy on a gunman convicted of shooting and nearly killing a store owner, federal prosecutors asserted Thursday as they filed their own charges against the defendant.

-U.S. Attorney William McSwain announced the federal indictment of Jovuan Patterson on Thursday.

-In a plea deal with city prosecutors, Patterson was sentenced to a minimum of three-and-a-half years in prison for shooting the owner of a beer deli during an attempted robbery.
-The victim was shot in the groin and had to sell his store.
+Jovaun Patterson, 29, pleaded guilty to using an AK-47 rifle to shoot the store owner during an attempted robbery in May.
+Under the plea deal with city prosecutors, Patterson was sentenced to a minimum of three-and-a-half years in state prison.
+The sentence dismayed the victim, Mike Poeng, who was shot in the groin, left unable to work and wound up having to sell his store.

+U.S. Attorney William M. McSwain, who has clashed with Philadelphia District Attorney Larry Krasner, announced Thursday that Patterson faces federal robbery and weapons charges in the shooting, philly.com reported.

-McSwain, an appointee of Republican President Donald Trump, says the office of Democratic DA Larry Krasner “offers sweetheart deals to violent defendants.”
-McSwain blames Krasner’s policies for an uptick in homicides.
+McSwain accused the DA’s office of offering “sweetheart deals to violent defendants,” saying Krasner’s policies embolden potential criminals to think “they can literally get away with murder.”
+McSwain, an appointee of Republican President Donald Trump, blamed Krasner’s policies for an uptick in homicides in the city.

-Krasner says he welcomes the federal prosecution of Patterson but rejected blame for the increase in homicides.
+Krasner, a first-term Democrat who ran on a platform of progressive criminal justice reforms, said he welcomed the federal prosecution of Patterson but rejected blame for the increase in homicides.

+“We are in the middle of an opioid epidemic,” Krasner said at his own news conference.
+Criticizing McSwain’s comments, he added: “It is highly inappropriate to frighten the people who live in Philadelphia.”

+Earlier this month, McSwain filed suit to stop a nonprofit from opening a first-in-the-nation supervised drug injection site to address the city’s opioid problem.
+Krasner, who had visited a safe injection program in Vancouver, British Columbia, said McSwain was advocating the failed drug policies of the past and declared: “We are not going to prosecute people who are trying to stop people from dying.”

 Information from: The Philadelphia Inquirer, http://www.inquirer.com